Here a Node… There a Node… Everywhere a Lymph Node.

 In addition to removing waste from the body, the lymph also absorbs fats and fat-soluble vitamins to transport it to the cells in the body.
 The lymph system aids in removing fluids and waste from between cells.
 It leaves the blood vessels and enters the tissues to maintain cell health and then returns to the circulatory system.

 The fluid moves one way through the body with the cleansed lymph returning to the body through the subclavian veins in the neck.
-There are no organs that pump it so gravity and movement are necessary to push the fluid through the system.
+There are no organs that pump it so gravity and movement is necessary to push the fluid through the system.

 Enlarged, Swollen And The Causes